 - OSPF is simple to employ while BGP is complex to implement.

-- Convergence is the time a router takes to share and update the latest routing information.
+- The time elapsed by a router takes to share and update the latest routing information is known as convergence.
 So, OSPF can achieve convergence by consuming less time.
 In contrast, the BGP has a slow convergence rate as compare to OSPF.

 - The OSPF follows a hierarchical structure whereas BGP usually adopts mesh structure.

 - OSPF requires intensive use of memory and CPU resources.
-As against, in BGP the need of device resources depends on the size of the routing table.
+As against, in BGP the need of device resources relies on the size of the routing table.